-the mile.
-If that isn't production.
-I don't know what is."
-Some drivers are paid by weight, he said.
-Either way, he said, "they have to produce to make the money."
-As for most bread truck drivers, they are paid a commission, based on what they sell, McFarland said.
-Gov. Exon, who tried unsuccessfully to pin down Butz on when the exoprt moratorium will end, was reported by an He said he also was impressed with the discussion by Butz of agri-power in the United States compared with petro-power in the Middle Eastern countries.
-Sen. Cal Carstens of Avoca, a farmer, said explanation of the need for the grain moratorium was reassuring.
-"I was a little apprehensive about this decision before the conference." he said.
-"After listening to the President, his Omaha attorney Thomas Burke said he felt the conference was an "outstanding opportunity for the people of the Midwest to talk to their government leaders.
+He said he also was impressed with the discussion by Butz of agri-power in the United States compared with petro-power in the Middle Eastern countries.
+Sen. Cal Carstens of Avoca. a farmer, said explanation of the need for the grain moratorium was reassuring.
+"I was a little apprehensive the question " Omaha attorney Thomas Burke said he felt the conference was an "outstanding opportunity for the people of the Midwest to talk to their government leaders.
 President Ford was very frank in answering questions.
-He answered them honestly whether or not the answer pleased the person asking the question."
-The Rev. Robert Hupp, director of Boys Town, said he was impressed by the "openness window counds for all la families 1/1 1/1 1/1 Ag, Economic Issues Seem to Top the Agenda Issues on the agriculture and the economy will probably emerge as the topic of the discussion list at the Omaha White House Conference.
+He answered them honestly whether or not the answer pleased the person asking Conference Ag, Economic Issues Seem to Top the Agenda Issues on the agriculture and the economy will probably emerge as the topic of the discussion list at the Omaha White House Conference.
 William J. Baroody, Jr., said comments from Conference participants showed "agriculture right at the top" along with the economy specifically the Administration's import and export policy as it relates to agriculture.
 Baroody, who was appointed by Ford shortly after he became President to set up the "grassroots" program of White House Conferences, said he expected farm and labor groups to be among the most vocal at the meeting.
 Baroody said he hopes "the Conference will restore the faith of Americans back into government," adding "while I don't want to make any broad claims, I think we've had some progress in this area."
 "We still have a long way to go," Baroody said, "to get that kind of confidence in government in a lasting way."
-UPI; The Tribune, Hastings, Neb., 9/30/75
+UPI; The Tribune, Hastings, Neb., 9/30/75 Conference Morning World Herald, Omaha, Nebraska, October 6, 1975

-White House Tries Media Saturation Washington - The White House tried for almost saturation media coverage of Cabinet members and other administration participants in its domestic affairs conferences, such as the one it held in Omaha last week.
-Federal officials attending the affairs are encouraged by The News Telegraph Atlantic, Iowa White House Conference We were fortunate to have had the opportunity to attend the White House Conference on Domestic and Economic Affair Wednesday in Omaha.
+Washington - The White House tried for almost saturation media coverage of Cabinst members and other administration participants in its domestic affairs conferences, such as the one-itheld in Omaha last week.
+The News Telegraph Atlantic, Iowa RWhite House Conference We were fortunate to have had the opportunity to attend the White House Conference on Domestic and Economic Affairs Wednesday in Omaha.
 The conference was most interesting, and we learned more about Ford administration policies in a single day than we'll probably ever learn again.
 One of the interesting aspects of the conference was the security measures taken prior to the arrival of President Ford late Wednesday afternoon.
-From about mid-morning on, many uniformed police officers were stationed throughout the hotel main floor and mezzanine.
-We have no idea how many placed to the security men were in the hotel, but there were un-
+From about mid-morning on, many